mantidproject/mantid/docs/source/release/v3.12.0/spectroscopy.rst

 ---------------

 - TOFTOF data reduction GUI has been improved.
 In the new version it has options to delete intermediate workspaces, to replace NaNs in S(Q,W), to create diffractograms and to save the reduced data in NXSPE and NeXus format.
+- :ref:`algm-MonitorEfficiencyCorUser` is not anymore restricted to TOFTOF instrument.

 Indirect Geometry
 -----------------